 Book review by Gbollard

 The questions in this book are cleverly posed to make it easier for your child to respond.
-While there is certainly space for long answers, the majority of the questions can be answered simply by highlighting the most appropriate multiple choice answers.
-This make the book much more approachable to even the most writing adverse children.
+While there is certainly space for long answers, most of the questions can be answered simply by highlighting the most appropriate multiple-choice answers.
+This makes the book much more approachable to even the most writing adverse children.

 Throughout the book there are examples drawn from research, from real life, and from autism advocates.
 In fact, I was stunned and impressed by the extent to which these advocates have been included.
 It’s something that is sorely missing from most books of this type.
 Many of the illustrations are done by individuals on the autism spectrum and there are pull-out quotes from people on the spectrum of all ages scattered throughout.

 I wholeheartedly recommend this book to all families with children on the autism spectrum, particularly those with younger children (from about five years of age) who will be able to get the most out of the entire book.
 This is also a great book for practitioners in autism and special needs related fields as it contains many great mini questionnaires designed to find out how children on the spectrum really feel – and of course, it’s full of useful information about how to respond.